safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ### Broadcast Keys

-Broadcast Keys act as a representation of an individual at a particular point in time.
+Broadcast Keys act as a passively observable representation of an individual at a particular point in time.
 Unlike first-generation contact tracing efforts which broadcast random identifiers over Bluetooth, we instead broadcast cryptographic public keys.

 This allows us to later use a key agreement protocol to establish a secure communication channel between contacts over the Distributed Ledger for the